 Companies bid for your business

 Other models for turning a 401(k) into an annuity operate outside participating plans.
 For instance, Hueler Investment Services offers its plan sponsors an annuity purchase platform.
-Employees of its member companies can post their information on the platform, including their age and amount of savings, and annuity providers bid.
+Employees of its member companies can post their information on the platform, including their age and amount of savings, and annuity providers can bid.

 "Participants can put any amount of money there.
 If they are concerned about outliving their assets, there are plans that will help them.
 If they are afraid of dying early, we can structure the annuity differently.
 We put employees in the driver's seat," Hueler says.

-Needs federal guarantee
+Needs a federal guarantee

 Munnell believes that's not good enough.
 "Especially in the wake of the financial crisis, people are skeptical about the health of insurance companies.
-For this to work, the government has to say it will insure that your insurance company will be there to pay out the full amount of the annuity."
+For this to work, the government has to say it will ensure that your insurance company will be there to pay out the full amount of the annuity."

-Checklist of questions to ask
+A checklist of questions to ask

-- What insurance company is guaranteeing this plan and what happens if that company can no longer offer the plan?
+- What insurance company is guaranteeing this plan, and what happens if that company can no longer offer the plan?

 - How are the annuity's assets invested?
 If they are invested in a series of funds, how are the funds selected?
 How diversified are they?